 - Internal radiotherapy (brachytherapy) — a radioactive implant is placed inside the prostate to target cancer cells.
 The implant may be temporary or permanent.

-- Hormone therapy - prostate cancer relies on the hormone testosterone for growth.
-Hormone therapy reduces testosterone levels and 'starves' the tumour - this is given with either medication or hormone injections.
+- Hormone therapy — prostate cancer relies on the hormone testosterone for growth.
+Hormone therapy reduces testosterone levels and 'starves' the tumour - this is given with either medicine or hormone injections.
 Sometimes, surgical removal of the testicles (orchidectomy) is suggested, which has the same effect.

 - Chemotherapy — In some cases if the treatment for prostate cancer is not responding then your specialists may discuss use of chemotherapy.
 Chemotherapy aims to directly kill cancer cells and may be given in a series of treatments over weeks or months

 - The area of treating prostate cancer is changing rapidly and your doctor may discuss new and emerging therapies that may improve the treatment of your cancer.

 When used alongside your conventional cancer treatment, some of these alternative therapies may make you feel better while others may not be so helpful and in some cases may be harmful.
 You should discuss with your doctor or specialist before using any other therapies.

 Research is ongoing to find new ways to diagnose and treat different types of cancer.
 Some people may be offered the option of participation in a clinical trial to test new ways of treating prostate cancer.

 Cancer Council Australia can provide more information on cancer treatments through their website at www.cancer.org.au.
 They also offer support for you and your loved ones via their helpline on 13 11 20.

 Last reviewed: August 2018